Conditional Statements in Go: A Deep Dive into if-else and Advanced switch Usage

 package main import "fmt" func processInput(input string) { switch l := len(input); { // Short statement `l := len(input)` case l == 0: fmt.Println("Input is empty.") case l > 0 && l < 5: fmt.Printf("Input '%s' is short (length %d).\n", input, l) case l >= 5 && l < 10: fmt.Printf("Input '%s' is medium (length %d).\n", input, l) default: fmt.Printf("Input '%s' is long (length %d).\n", input, l) } } func main() { processInput("") processInput("Go") processInput("Golang") processInput("Programming") }

-.
-It does not re-evaluate the condition of the next case
+Important Note: fallthrough only transfers control to the immediately following case.
+It does not re-evaluate the condition of the next case.

 Example: Service Level Calculation